 - Supported by EPA, the University of Florida's IPM in Schools provides a wealth of valuable, free, useful information for school administrators, staff members, pest managers, and parents to start an IPM program.

 - National School IPM Information Source from the University of Florida web site provides IPM resource information by state.
-The EPA Regional school IPM contact can provide you with the latest information on school IPM.
+EPA's Center of Expertise for School IPM or your EPA Regional School IPM Coordinator can provide you with the latest information on school IPM.

 - EPA Supported Technical Resource Centers for IPM in Schools and Day Cares: The Centers provide tools, training and technical support for schools and day care centers to start an IPM program.
 Training opportunities, IPM principles, and specific management techniques are available for custodial and maintenance staff.